EmanueleIannuzzi/EmanueleIannuzzi/README.md

   <strong>Hello!</strong>
 </p>
 <p align="center">
-  I'm Roby, but you can call me <i>Tekno</i>, and this is my GitHub profile.
+  I'm Emanuele, but you can call me <i>Tekno</i>, and this is my GitHub profile.
   <br>
   I'm a developer, and I'm currently studying Computer Science at <a href="https://itiferraris.edu.it">I.T.I.
 G. Ferraris, Napoli (NA)</a>, Italy
   <br>